8ullred/New_CNN_Model_For_CIFAR10_Classification/README.md

+!!Face Mask Detection Model!!

+Overview:

-This is my custom-coded model made for face mask detection.
+This repository contains a custom-coded model designed for face mask detection.
+The model is trained using a combination of our proprietary image dataset and the CIFAR-10 dataset.

-Datasets:
+Datasets

-To train this model, we originally used our own collection of images for training purposes, but we eventually switched over to the CIFAR-10 dataset due to it both being more easily accessible and many orders of magnitude larger.
-The CIFAR-10 dataset boasts 60,000 usable images for training - 50,000 images are dedicated to the actual training and 10,000 are for the tests.
+Initially, our in-house image collection was used for training, but later transitioned to the CIFAR-10 dataset for its accessibility and extensive size.
+The CIFAR-10 dataset comprises of over 60,000 images, with 50,000 allocated for training and 10,000 for testing.

-Structure of the CNN:
+Model Architecture

-This CNN model is coded by myself, and as such, utilizes a custom base for the model.
-It uses a varying combination of Conv2D, BatchNormalization, Activation, MaxPooling2D, Dropout, Flatten, and Dense layers for the model to properly process and pass correct decisions on images fed to it.
+The Convolutional Neural Network (CNN) is implemented from scratch, featuring a custom base.
+The architecture incorporates various layers such as Conv2D, BatchNormalization, Activation, MaxPooling2D, Dropout, Flatten, and Dense layers.
+This combination allows the model to effectively process images and make accurate predictions.

-Training and Test Results:
+Training and Test Results
-We used the CIFAR-10 dataset to train and test the model - after running it and letting it go on for 200 epochs, we got roughly ~80% for the validation accuracy, and about 0.56 for validation loss.

-Accuracy of the model:
-After all the above was done and tested, the model had roughly ~80% accuracy and 0.60 loss.
-The model is continuously being improved.
+The model is trained and tested using both our in-house image collection and the CIFAR-10 dataset.
+After 200 epochs, the validation accuracy reached approximately 80%, with a validation loss of around 0.56.

+Model Performance

+Upon completion of training and testing, the model achieved an accuracy of approximately 80% and a loss of 0.60.
+Continuous efforts are being made to enhance the model's performance.

+Feel free to explore the code and contribute to the improvement of the face mask detection model!